 A breach of either sections 8WA and 8WB of the TAA is punishable by a fine of 100 penalty units or 2 years imprisonment or both.
-NOTE: Effective from 1 January 2023, 1 penalty unit is equal to \$275.
-This unit value will automatically increase in line with the consumer price index from 1 July 2023 and every three years after.
+NOTE: Effective from 1 July 2017, 1 penalty unit is equal to \$210.
+This unit value will automatically increase in line with the consumer price index from 1 July 2020 and every three years after.

-2 The Social Security (Administration) Act 1999 (Cth) (the Administration Act) is a personal assistance law within the definition contained in TFN subrule 6(2).
-The Administration Act contains prohibitions on the making of a record, disclosure, use, solicitation or supply of information that is protected information, which includes TFNs (sections 203, 204, 205, 206 and 207 of the Administration Act).
+Administration Act), Child Care Act 1972 (the Child Care Act) and the Social Security (Administration) Act 1999 (the Social Security Administration Act) are personal assistance laws within the definition contained in TFN subrule 6(2).
+These Acts contain prohibitions on the making of a record, disclosure, use, solicitation or supply of information that is protected information, which includes TFNs (sections 163 - 167 of the Family Assistance Administration Act, sections 12K, 12L, 12M, 12Q, 12R and 12S of the Child Care Act and sections 203, 204, 205 and 206 of the Social Security Administration Act).
 These offences are punishable by two years' imprisonment.
-There are exceptions permitting the collection, use or disclosure of protected information in limited circumstances, as outlined under Part 5, Division 3 of the Administration Act.
+There are exceptions permitting the collection, use or disclosure of protected information in limited circumstances, as outlined under Part 6 of the Family Assistance Administration Act, Part IIIA of the Child Care Act and Part 5, Division 3 of the Social Security Administration Act.